Skip to content

 • 18 Clever Ways to Promote Your Next Video

-Select a thumbnail image that’s interesting enough to invite people to click.
-You might even choose a couple of thumbnails to attract different audiences on different platforms.
+Select a thumbnail image that invites people to click.
+It should be interesting and suggest a story in progress.
+You might even choose multiple video thumbnails to attract audiences on different platforms.
 Think of your thumbnail as a book cover.
 It needs to make people curious to learn more.

 For example, which of these two images do you think makes a better thumbnail?